ryanelouarrat/ryanelouarrat/README.md

 ## About Me

-- 🌱 Currently learning: React and web development frameworks.
+- 🌱 Currently learning: react-adjustable-calendar packeage.
 - 🔭 Working on: Enhancing my skills in web development and exploring new web technologies.
 - 👯 Looking to collaborate on: Open source projects, innovative web applications, and challenging web development tasks.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rayane-el-ouarrat-460abb22a) | [Email](mailto:ryanelouarrat.pro@gmail.com)